ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 There are many other possible adjustments that can be done in the `sshd` service configuration, but some of them can conflict with how Proxmox VE runs.
 So, beware of the following changes.

 - **Adjusting the `MaxStartups` value**.
-    When some user tries to connect to your server, that stablishes a new unauthenticated or _startup_ connection.
+    When some user tries to connect to your server, that establishes a new unauthenticated or _startup_ connection.
 Those users trying to connect can be automated processes running in your server, so be mindful of making this value just big enough for your needs.

 - **Adjusting the `MaxSessions` value**.
     This parameter indicates how many sessions can be opened from a shared ssh connection.
 It could happen that some procedure requires to open two or more extra sessions branched out from its original ssh connection, so be careful of not making this value too small or unnecessarily big.